-As discussed in Section 6.4.3.1, consideration should be given to the fact that the in-combination effects are mainly as a result of elevated background acid deposition levels, rather than a significant contribution from the scheme itself.
-As such, consideration should be given to how the project can provide a strategic improvement to the marsh fritillary habitat provision within the area, if evidence proves that the elevated background levels are having an adverse effect on the habitats within Blaen Cynon SAC.
+Consideration should be given to how the project can provide a strategic improvement to the marsh fritillary habitat provision within the area, if evidence proves that the elevated background levels are having an adverse effect on the habitats within Blaen Cynon SAC.
 A Biodiversity Scheme was agreed with Countryside Council for Wales and the two local planning authorities with respect to the 2008 application in relation to providing additional marsh fritillary habitat within a 5km radius of the proposed Enviroparks site as part of the sHRA works completed in 2009.
-In order to ensure that this scheme can be used to provide suitable mitigation to control the potential adverse effects of acid deposition on Blaen Cynon SAC, the measures outlined in Section 9.2 should be adhered to.